Don't have an account?

 Multi-published author Melanie Jackson hopped from the historical sub-genre to the paranormal because she wanted to write in a broader universe.
 She explains that the actual historical events and people confined the reality in which she could write, but in a world of time-travel and magic, one can do anything and explain it away.
 At the time she wanted to make the switch, paranormals were still looked at with suspicion and historicals were a known market.
 Her approach was to write both until both her readers and her editor recognized her success in paranormal, and today she’s happier writing in the wildly popular sub-genre of paranormal and enjoying a much wider audience.

-Choose sub-genres that will co-exist and support each other.
 Ideally, there should be some cross -over of readership.
 The most effective sub-genre hopping occurs where the cross-over audience is built-in, such as mystery and romantic suspense, light comedy and chick-lit, erotica and dark paranormal, or contemporary romance and women’s fiction.

 Award-winning author Brenda Novak writes romantic suspense single-title and long contemporary romance.
 Brenda recommends that writers select their sub-genres with the same care and consideration they would in investing their money.
 Writing for series (category romance) is like investing in bonds, she says.
 They’re safer, more secure.
 Single titles are like investing in stocks.
 They’re a little riskier, but they have greater earning potential because they can hit a list and stay on the shelf longer.
 The only downside for Brenda is the work load.
 She notes that writing for two sub-genres you have to be pretty prolific, and it’s not always easy to turn out that many books in a year.

-Play the name game and realize the implications.
 You have three choices when you genre-hop regarding your pen name(s).
 You can keep one name for all sub-genres.
 The benefit of this is a reduction of marketing costs – it does take an investment to build a brand, run a web site, produce collateral, or increase name recognition.
 The downside, of course, is the possibility of diluting that brand so that readers don’t know what to expect.
 Many authors have written in multiple sub-genres under one name.
 Julie Garwood, Linda Lael Miller and Karen Robards, for example, are writers who have a fairly well-established ‘brands’ and legions of readers who opt to buy by author, not genre.
 Their publishers wisely alter covers and cover copy, as well as advertising, to promote the ‘different’ versions of the brand.

 Another option is to create a completely separate name, such as Rachel Lee and Sue Civil Brown, or Jayne Ann Krentz and Amanda Quick, or Nora Roberts and J.D.
 Robb.
 This completely eliminates the worry about diluting an audience, but it does increase the cost of marketing and brand-building.
 Most authors are open about their duel identities and encourage readers to give their other ‘self’ a chance.
 If the two sub-genres have little cross-over audience (young adult and erotica, for instance), then this is a recommended avenue.
 It might not get you out of the midlist as quickly as having one name, but it will build overall sales and spread your talent around.